-Having all your crucial data wiped out for good?
-For most companies, this is a nightmare scenario.
-Last spring’s wiper attacks in Ukraine, which the ESET Research team uncovered, showed how quickly this malware spreads across networks, and how extensive the damage it causes can be.
+Having all crucial data wiped out for good?
+For most companies, this is a scenario from their nightmares.
+This spring’s wiper attacks in Ukraine, which the ESET Research team uncovered, show how quickly this malware spreads across networks, and how extensive the damage it causes can be.
 What’s the usual motivation behind these attacks, how big is the risk for SMBs, and how can wipers be detected or dealt with?
 Here’s a basic overview of all you need to know, prepared in cooperation with Ondrej Kubovic, ESET’s Security Awareness Specialist.

 SMBs are not the usual targets, but it doesn’t mean they shouldn’t care.

 Wiper attacks are targeted, well-thought-through and often prepared months in advance.
 However, they appear rather rarely because there’s no direct financial profit for the attackers, compared to, for example, ransomware attacks.
 Cybercriminals usually aim to destroy key data and systems, and wipers are commonly used as weapons in fights among states or sophisticated hacker groups.
 Even though password breaches and ransomware attacks continue to be the biggest threats for SMBs, it pays off to stay cautious.
 Some SMBs have fallen victim to wiper attacks, too, either as collateral damage or as a part of complex supply chains.